Deepesh2023/rock-paper-scissors/README.md

 # rock-paper-scissors

-My first javascript program to test my knowledge in varibles, arrays, inbuilt functions and conditional logic.
+My first javascript program to test my knowledge in varibles, arrays, inbuilt functions, conditional logic, DOM manipulation and event handlers.

+The game ends when any one of the players gets 5 points You are against the computer

 Visit https://deepesh2023.github.io/rock-paper-scissors/ for live preview.